fraank/sqlighter/README.md

 # Sqlighter

-structure definition of an sqlite database with one hash.
+schema definition for static sqlite dbs.
+Define you sqlite database with one hash.

-TODO: Delete this and the text above, and describe your gem
+best for small static website projects where the db is included in the repository.

 ## Installation